Cognitive Behavioural Therapy

 Interested in trying CBT therapy?
 Please see my therapy page for more details.

 How does CBT Therapy work?

 Behavioural techniques focus on helping with emotions and behaviour.
-It may include techniques to reduce emotions such as anger or anxiety - including relaxation or problem-solving.
-Another technique used is to set ‘behavioural experiments’ where you test out different ways of doing things, to see if it helps.
-In the case of anxiety behaviours, you may also use ‘exposure’ techniques, where you develop a hierarchy of things which make you feel anxious and then expose yourself to these (starting with the least problematic).
+It may include ways to reduce emotions such as anger or anxiety – including relaxation or problem-solving.
+Another technique used is to set behavioural experiments where you test out different ways of doing things, to see what helps you most.
+In the case of anxiety behaviours, you may also use exposure techniques, where you develop a hierarchy of things which make you feel anxious and then work on exposing yourself to these (starting with the least problematic).